 - Infection or malignant tumour of the uterus

 If the levels of hCG are less than normal, it can also indicate

 The blood pregnancy tests are 98-99% accurate if they are performed around 7 days after ovulation, a week prior to the period being due.
-Although there are changes of false negative results and false positive results
+Although there are chances of false-negative results and false-positive results too.